Get customized results?

 Bill credits

-If you typically use the same amount of electricity every month, you could consider a plan with a bill credit for that usage tier.
-But if your energy usage fluctuates, a more forgiving rate structure might work better.
+Some fixed-rate plans offer bill credits when you fall into a certain usage bucket.
+For instance, you might get a $100 monthly credit for using more than 1,000 kWh.
+If your electricity usage is generally the same month to month, consider a plan with a bill credit for that usage tier.
+However, if your energy usage fluctuates, a simpler rate structure might work better.

 Time-of-use pricing